 In dealing with waste and reusable materials, REWE Group and its waste-disposal partners systematically apply the principle of recycling.
-In particular, the reusable material found in logistics is sorted to the greatest extent possible and can thus be mechanically recycled to the optimal degree.
+In particular, reusable material found in logistics is sorted to the greatest extent possible and can thus be optimally provided for further use.

 This is particularly the case for non-hazardous wastes.
 These wastes can be reprocessed to a large extent, and many of them can even be mechanically recycled.
-Since 2008, this rate has been more than 90 per cent and since 2012, the percentage has remained relatively constant at more than 95 per cent.
+In the year under review, this quota was 97.8 per cent.
 Nearly all paper, cardboard and boxes are mechanically recycled.
 This group makes up the largest share of all waste at about 45 per cent.
 Paper, cardboard and boxes are an important raw material for the paper industry, as new paper and cardboard can be produced from the recycled fibres.
 A large amount of plastics, metals, glass and store rubbish is recycled as well.
 Organic waste produced in food stores is transported to biogas units where it is converted into electricity and heat.

-The amount of non-hazardous waste in the company group in Germany and Austria totalled about 682,000 tonnes in 2019.
+The amount of non-hazardous waste in the company group in Germany and Austria totalled about 694,000 tonnes in 2019.
 This was a slight increase over the previous year (about 682,000 tonnes).
-Hazardous waste – in particular certain types of used electric equipment, oils, vehicle batteries and fluorescent lamps – made up only a very small portion of overall waste in previous years, less than one per cent.
+Hazardous waste, in particular certain types of used electric equipment, oils, vehicle batteries and fluorescent lamps, made up only a very small portion of overall waste in previous years, less than one per cent.
 It is not expected that the volume of hazardous waste will increase significantly.
 Therefore, because of the complex effort of recording this, it is no longer reported separately in the Sustainability Report.

-Scope: Companies of REWE Group in Germany and Austria excluding retailers.
-Units that left REWE Group during the reporting period were excluded: Rothermel.
+Scope: Companies of REWE Group Germany and Austria excluding retailers (share increasing).
+Units that left REWE Group during the reporting period were excluded.